 Control the quality and portion sizes of your lunch by making and eating your own.
 You can find dozens of lunch recipes for under 500 calories on the internet or in cookbooks that are good for you and tasty.
 You will also reduce your sodium, sugar and fat intake as restaurant and vending machine meals usually contain a higher amount of these diet downfalls.

 Burn calories instead of gas by walking briskly to your destination if it is less than 1 mile away.
 By moving your body instead of your car, you can easily incorporate exercise into your daily routine and improve your mood.
 Lacing up your sneakers and getting outside is a vast improvement over sitting in traffic and finding a parking place.

 “There’s no question that walking is good for you,” says Dr. Hasan.
 “Walking has so many health benefits, including lowering your risk for high blood pressure, high cholesterol and diabetes.”

 Unplug your blender and sink your teeth into a crisp apple instead.
 While juice may seem like an easy way to get your share of fruit, eating whole fruit adds heart-healthy fiber to your diet and helps better satisfy your hunger.

 “Liquid carbohydrates aren’t as filling as solids,” says Dr. Hasan.
 “It takes more work to digest whole fruit, so you fill full for longer.”
 In addition, juice often contains more calories than a piece of fruit.

 6. Practice portion control

 Downsize your dishes to help ditch super-sized meals.
-Researchers at Cornell University published a study suggesting that those who are trying to lose weight may have greater success when using smaller plates.
+If you are trying to lose weight, you may have greater success when using smaller plates.
 Doing so might help you cut down on portion sizes without actually having to weigh and measure everything you eat.